gabewiss/CSE_583_COVID_MANDATES/README.md

 ### Introduction

-This is a softeware that takes the latest Covid-19 case counts data updated by _New York Times_ and shows it with the Covid-19 related Mandates in the United States.
+This is a softeware that takes the latest Covid-19 case counts data updated by _Center for Disease Control(CDC)_ and shows it with the Covid-19 related Mandates in the United States.
 With this tool, we can see how effective a certain mandate is in terms of increased case counts.

 Includes